Should Christians Consider Dating A Non Christian?

 This is the biblical logic:

-• So, why would start traveling down a road we cannot continue on?
+- So, why would start traveling down a road we should not continue on?

-I believe God’s word and I care about you.
-If you and the person you’re dating have deeply different commitments at the core of your lives, eventually that will lead to one of the scenarios Kathy Keller describes above.
+I believe in God’s word, and I care about you.
+If you and the person you’re dating have deeply different commitments at the core of your lives, eventually, that will lead to one of the scenarios Kathy Keller describes above.

 When You’re Ready